Looking for plant health export certificates or export support? Select here.

 Please email your comments by August 15, 2020, to:

 Dr. Marina Zlotina

 PPQ's IPPC Technical Director

-NAPPO consultation varies depending on the project.
-For more information about NAPPO consultation, contact Patricia Abad, PPQ's NAPPO Technical Director, at Patricia.V.Abad@usda.gov.
+NAPPO consultation varies depending on the project and on timelines agreed upon by the NAPPO governance committees.
+For more information about the NAPPO consultation, contact Patricia Abad, PPQ's NAPPO Technical Director, at Patricia.V.Abad@usda.gov.